Follow me:

-About Brooks
+About Me

-The FOX 35 Storm Team, Orlando
+The FOX 35 Storm Team!
+2025 - Orlando

-FOX 35 Orlando Senior Meteorologist on Good Day Orlando, weekday mornings.
+I’m the FOX 35 Orlando Senior Meteorologist on Good Day Orlando, weekday mornings.

 Teamwork in the Storm

-While I’m often the face viewers see during severe weather, none of it happens without the skilled team behind the scenes — from producers and floor directors to photographers and technical staff.
+While I’m one face viewers see during severe weather, none of it happens without the skilled team behind the scenes — from producers and floor directors to photographers and technical staff.
 In every high-stakes moment, I rely on their quick thinking and precision to help execute live coverage that can truly save lives.
 I take pride working in lockstep with these dedicated professionals.
 I’m deeply thankful for their trust, effort, and heart in the storm.

 This homeowner credited my TV coverage of the tornado on March 10, 2025 with saving her life, after hearing me mention her specific street, prompting her to leap into the safety of a closet just seconds before a large oak tree crashed through the window she’d been standing by.